-One simple way to avoid bedtime hysterics is to change your toddler’s room.
+One simple way to avoid bedtime battles is to change your toddler’s room.

-By keeping her room positive and safe, she’ll be more eager to sleep—and stay—in it through the night.
+By keeping her room positive and safe, she’ll be more eager to sleep in it through the night.

 5. Experiment with your toddler’s naps

 How well—and how much—your toddler sleeps during the day can affect bedtime.
-For instance, maybe she’s been awake too long after her nap that she’s beyond overtired come bedtime.
+Maybe he’s been awake too long and didn’t get enough sleep that he’s beyond overtired come bedtime.
 The solution?
-Move her nap later in the day or bedtime sooner rather than later.
+Move the afternoon nap later in the day or bedtime sooner rather than later.

-On the flip side, maybe she’s not awake enough after her nap, which causes her to be wired and not sleepy enough for bedtime.
-If so, move her nap earlier in the day, cut it short, or push bedtime back.
+On the flip side, perhaps he’s not awake enough after the nap, which causes him to be wired and not sleepy enough for bedtime.
+If so, move the nap earlier in the day, cut it short, or push bedtime back.

-Start with your best guesses (for instance, moving bedtime earlier because you suspect she’s overtired).
+Start with your best guesses (for instance, moving bedtime earlier because you suspect he’s overtired).
 Simple experiments over a few days can let you know whether these adjustments are working.

 6. Hold your ground (and check in as needed)